-During the public comment period, which runs from January 9, 2012 to February 7, 2012, the State will make the draft plan available to the public for review and will hold a public hearing on January 25, 2012.
-Notice of the availability of the draft plan was published in The State Newspaper, the Greenville News and the Charleston Post & Courier on January 8, 2012, posted on www.cdbgSC.com.
-The notice provided instructions on how to provide comments regarding the Plan.
+Note that the public comment period ran from January 14, 2013 to February 12, 2014.
+During this time the State made the draft plan available to the public for review.
+The State also held a public hearing on January 24, 2013 to discuss the Plan.
+Notice of the availability of the draft plan and the public hearing was published in The State, the Greenville News and the Charleston Post & Courier on January 13, 2013, and it was also posted on www.cdbgSC.com along with the draft plan.
+The notice provided instructions on how to provide comments regarding the Plan, and this was also discussed during the public hearing.